-7.Ctrl+a - Select the All of the content of the currently selected data entry field.
+7.Ctrl+a - Select All of the content of the currently selected data entry field.

-8.Ctrl+c - Copy the selected content in a field.
+8.Ctrl+c - Copy the selected content within a field.

-9.Ctrl+v - Move the copied content to the currently selected field
+9.Ctrl+v - Move the copied content to another selected field

-10.Ctrl+x - Remove the selected content in a field and hold it in memory to be available for the Move command
+10.Ctrl+x - Remove the selected content in a field and hold it in memory and be available for the Ctrl+v Move command

-•MKMS uses an easy to understand application desktop - the "MKMS Desktop" - with "Module" and function specific tabs (i.e., Menu, Receivables, Payables, Service, Shortcuts) displayed horizontally across the top.
+•MKMS uses an easy to understand application desktop - the "MKMS Desktop" - with "Module" and function specific tabs (i.e., Menu, Receivables, Payables, Service, Shortcuts) that are displayed horizontally across the top of the Desktop.

 ✓So, each application desktop tab provides access to that Module's Primary Form (e.g., the Receivables module tab can access the Subscribers Form and the Payables module tab can access the Vendors Form); the Menu tab opens the Backstage Menu System (see below).